abhinavmishra-0302/Finance-Trading-Platform/SRS.md

 The Level 1 Data Flow Diagram (DFD) provides an overview of the main processes and data flows within the Financial Trading Platform.
 It illustrates the interactions between external entities, processes, and data stores at a high level of abstraction.

 #### Overview:
 The Level 1 DFD depicts the flow of data and activities within the Financial Trading Platform at a macro level, focusing on key processes and their interactions.
-It provides a structured representation of the system's functionality, serving as a foundation for understanding the system's behavior and identifying potential areas for optimization and improvement.
+It provides a structured representation of the system's functionality, serving as a foundation for understanding the system's behaviour and identifying potential areas for optimization and improvement.

 ![Level 1 DFD](images/DFD_part0.png)